Application Requirements for Graduate Students

 All unofficial documents must be uploaded through the online application system to support the initial admissions review.
 Any unofficial documents mailed to the office will be discarded.

-- Computer Science (M.S), Cybersecurity and Networks (M.S.), Data Science (M.S.), Electrical Engineering (M.S.), Forensic Science (M.S.), and Mechanical Engineering (M.S.) applicants are urged to submit GRE scores to be considered for admission.
+- Cellular and Molecular Biology (M.S.), Computer Science (M.S), Cybersecurity and Networks (M.S.), Data Science (M.S.), Electrical Engineering (M.S.), Forensic Science (M.S.), and Mechanical Engineering (M.S.) applicants are required to submit GRE scores to be considered for admission.
 The GRE is optional for graduates of regionally accredited United States colleges and universities.

 GMAT/GRE scores are required for International applicants who wish to be considered for available assistantships/fellowships.